MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-overview.md

 ## Exception handling in the Azure SDK for Java

 Most Azure SDK for Java client service methods throw a [HttpResponseException][http_response_exception] or a more-specific subclass on failure.
 The `HttpResponseException` type includes detailed response error object that provides specific useful insights into what went wrong and includes corrective actions to fix common issues.
 This error information can be found inside the message property of the `HttpResponseException` object.
-Note that because this exception is a runtime exception,
+Because these exception are runtime exceptions, JavaDoc reference documentation does not explicitly call them out.

 Here's the example of how to catch it with a synchronous client